Conserved and non-conserved Noether currents from the quantum effective action: Symmetries and extended symmetries

 When $dS[\chi]$ is non-linear in the fields $\chi$, eq.\ \eqref{eq:STIdentities02} is less useful to constrain the form of $\Gamma[\phi]$, because the left hand side involves then expectation values of composite operators that are not easily available on the level of the effective action $\Gamma[\phi]$.
 For example, the connected two-point correlation function $\langle \chi \chi \rangle - \langle \chi \rangle \langle \chi \rangle$ involves the inverse of the second functional derivative of $\Gamma[\phi]$.
 In such a case one may however use eq.\ \eqref{eq:STIdentities02} to calculate the expectation value on the left hand side through a simple transformation of the effective action $\Gamma[\phi]$.

-Another useful case is when the left hand side of eq.\ \eqref{eq:STIdentities02} is linear in composite operators that are available on the level of the effective action $\Gamma[\phi]$ because external sources have been coupled to them.
-An example would be when $dS[\chi]$ involves the energy-momentum tensor which can be obtained from a functional derivative of $\Gamma$ with respect to the metric $g_{\mu\nu}(x)$.
+Another interesting situation is when the change in the action on both sides of eq.\ \eqref{eq:STIdentities02} is linear in composite operators that are available on the level of the effective action $\Gamma[\phi]$ because external sources have been coupled to them.
+This is a new case, that has not been studied previously, but is is fact very interesting and useful.
+We will discuss several examples in section \ref{sec:Space-timeSymmetriesAndExtendedSymmetries}.

-All this assumes invariance of the functional integral measure, though.
-One can also often make use out of anomalous symmetries, i.\ e.\ symmetry transformations where the functional measure is not invariant, if the corresponding Jacobian determinant can be absorbed into a change of the action but we will not discuss this further here.
+An additional example we may mention at this point is the partial conservation of the axial current in QCD, leading to the so-called PCAC relations \cite{GellMann:1960np,Nambu:1960xd,Adler:1964um,WEINBERG1979327,Gasser:1983yg,Donoghue:1992dd,Yamagishi:1995kr,Scherer:2002tk}.
+In the presence of quark masses, the axial rotation of flavors is not a symmetry of the microscopic action.
+However one can couple the quark bilinear to an external field, and the quark current to an external gauge field, precisely as discussed above.
+One obtains then an identity for the quantum effective action which can be seen as a consequence of an extended symmetry.

+Let us note here that our discussion of extended symmetries is not as extensive as one may wish it to be, specifically from a more mathematical point of view.
+We plan to revisit the topic in the future.